 Why are the houses along the Amsterdam canals so narrow?
-It’s impossible to move a couch into your tiny house because the stair ways in Amsterdam are is so small.
-Old kitchen and bath rooms are so small you can hardly move at all inside them.
+It’s impossible to move a couch into your tiny house because the staircases in Amsterdam are so small.
+Old kitchen and bathrooms are so small you can hardly move at all inside them.
 So why are the houses in Amsterdam so tiny and narrow?

 The small size of the plots along the waterfront assured that a maximum amount of houses has an entrance on the canal.
 Ships and barges sailing through the rivers and canals were the most important means of transportation of people and goods in the late 16th century.

 Many slim houses in Amsterdam have an attic where goods like spices and tobacco could be stored.
 The goods were not carried up the narrow stairs but hoisted up from street level with a rope using a special beam.
 You can still see these beams with a hook above the attic window on the facade of many houses in Amsterdam.
 The attic window does not have any glass windows but instead has shutters.

 The houses in Amsterdam may be narrow, but they are quite deep.
 In the back of the block of houses, there is a spacious private garden.
 Sometimes there was a little garden house or carriage house or stables for horses.
 Nowadays these gardens belong to the owner of the ground floor apartment.

 Later, when there was a shortage of space in Amsterdam, more living, working and storage spaces were built in the backyards or gardens of the canals houses.
 The houses along the canals were connected with these so-called ‘annexes’ by a corridor.

 As they were hidden from view and inaccessible from the street, these annexes could be used as hiding places.
 The Jewish girl Anne Frank and her family hid in such ‘secret annex’ from the nazis during World War II.

 RECOMMENDED READ: 10 Things you didn’t know about Anne Frank